thomasmodeneis/memoryleak-express-middleware/README.md

 # How does it work?
 This module was designed to be a thin wrapper around memwatch-next and enable you to plug it into your existing ExpressJS app.

-See the below UML diagram for a complete architecture view:

 Implementation example: